gasparian/lsh-search-go/README.md

  - [local sensetive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing);
  - [graph-based approaches](https://en.wikipedia.org/wiki/Small-world_network) - local search over proximity graphs, smth like hierarchical navigatable small world graphs;

-I've decided to go with the LSH since it's pretty convenient to serialize the Hasher, store hashes and perform search over these hashes with some already existed and well-developed database.
+I've decided to go first with the LSH since it's pretty convenient to serialize the Hasher, store hashes and perform search over these hashes with some already existed and well-developed relational/document/key-value database.
 Generally speaking, we just need to implement the hashing algorithm and communication with the db.
-As for database - I've chosen mongodb to use the same db for storing the benchmark dataset and hashes.
-Basically, it can be any type of database: document, RDBMS or key-value.
+As for database - I've chosen mongodb to store both the benchmark dataset and hashes.
+Basically, it can be any database that you are familiar with.

 ### Building and running